skeetio/learngraphql-lessons/1-basics/2-lets-learn-graphql.md

 ## What knowledge do I need to have?

 We start with basics, so you don't need to know anything about GraphQL.
 However, you need to have a sound knowledge of JavaScript.
-We'll also use [ES2015](https://github.com/ericdouglas/ES6-Learning) syntax, which you can learn about here.
+We'll also use [ES2015](https://github.com/ericdouglas/ES6-Learning) syntax, which you can learn from [here](https://github.com/lukehoban/es6features).

 > We also use Node.js only when you are learning to write your own GraphQL schemas.
 Even if you don't have any experience in [NodeJS](https://nodejs.org/en/), you can follow these lessons.
 (Make sure you have NodeJS installed on your system.)